Panchesco/jquery.gnomebed/README.md

 #####Examples

-Extract url from text wrapped in a selector.
+Extract URL from text wrapped in a selector.

 ```
 <div class="video">